rfries/enig4s/README.md

 electronic computing.
 Ironically, those developments went largely unacknowledged for decades after the war due to the secrecy imposed by their use.

+This seemed like an interesting programming challenge, and I was curious to see what it would look like in functional scala (and I was just starting to play around with scala 3 at the time).

-Generally, Enig4s simulates a class of rotory, reciprocal cipher machines which includes Enigma, TypeX, and the Swiss NEMA machine.
+Generally, enig4s simulates a class of rotory, reciprocal cipher machines which includes Enigma, TypeX, and the Swiss NEMA machine.
 This type of machine implements a reciprocal substitution cipher, where each character goes through a series of successive substitutions based on the rotor positions, plugboard configuration, and other settings.

-This seemed like an interesting programming challenge, and I was curious to see what it would look like in functional scala (and I was just starting to play around with scala 3 at the time).

-That said, I think it is a decent attempt, if you happen to need a WWII-era Enigma machine with a [JSON API](doc/JsApi.md) (or just as a Scala component).
+It can be embedded as a component, and there is a module that exposes a [JSON API](doc/JsApi.md).
-It has pre-defined wirings for most models used during WWII, plus you can define your own wheels, character set, bus size, etc. (this can also simulate a reconfigurable reflector).
+There are pre-defined wirings for most models used during WWII, plus you can define your own wheels, character set, bus size, etc. (this can also simulate a reconfigurable reflector).

-Please note that, as far as I am aware, Engima is not useful for encryption in any modern context, as it is vulnerable to any number of modern code breaking techniques (indeed it was, as it turns out, vulnerable at the time).
+Please note that, as far as I am aware, Engima is not useful for encryption in a modern context, as it is vulnerable to any number of modern code breaking techniques (and indeed it was, as it turns out, vulnerable at the time).

 ### Structure